-AIC Mines has a dual focus.
-In addition to our exploration efforts we are also looking to grow the Company through acquisition.
+In addition to our exploration efforts we are also looking to grow the Company through mergers and acquisitions.
 We are targeting late-stage gold and copper projects located in Australia where we can add value through exploration and development.
+We remain disciplined in our review of new projects.